What Makes American Thanksgiving Unique?

 - Communicate that every breath we breathe, all our possessions and the ability to enjoy life are gifts from God (Eccl.
 2:24)

 Begin now to prepare your heart for Thanksgiving Day.
+It is the spiritual component that makes American Thanksgiving unique.
 Make God who is the Benefactor of all we enjoy in life the focus of your Thanksgiving celebration this year.

 1) George Washington’s October 3, 1789, Thanksgiving Day Proclamation.
 [Public domain]